-Like you, King has an overwhelming fondness for the sport.
-And his aspiration every season is to raise the bar another notch to reward devoted fans with the best possible entertainment package in the NHL.
-He appreciates the enduring fan loyalty and the excitement surrounding the regular season.
-He’s also proud to have watched fans enjoy heart-wrenching, but electrifying, playoff runs for the Stanley Cup.
+Like you, Ken King has an overwhelming obsession for sports.
+And his aspiration every season is to raise the bar another notch to reward devoted ticket holders with the best possible entertainment package in the NHL.
+He is grateful for long-term fan loyalty and passion surrounding the regular season.
+He’s also proud to have watched fans enjoy the party atmosphere of playoff runs for the Stanley Cup.

-King is a strong believer in contributing to the community and he knows incredible achievements can be accomplished when aspiration and determination mix with a visionary approach, meaningful intentions, responsible actions and, above all, consideration for others.
-His current community involvement spans numerous organizations, including chairman, TELUS Community Board, past co-chair of REACH (a $300 million medical fundraising initiative), the Calgary Committee to End Homelessness, the Calgary Sport Tourism Authority, the Calgary Exhibition & Stampede, Borden Ladner Gervais CIAU Athlete of the Year Awards Committee and the Rotary Club of Calgary.
-Previous support and commitment involved the Calgary Prostate Cancer Centre, Calgary Philharmonic Society, No Ka Oi Ranch Foundation and past-chairman of the Calgary Chamber of Commerce.
+King is a strong believer in contributing to the community and, above all, consideration for others.
+His current community involvement spans numerous organizations, including chairman, TELUS Community Board, the Calgary Sport Tourism Authority, the Calgary Exhibition & Stampede, Borden Ladner Gervais CIAU Athlete of the Year Awards Committee and the Rotary Club of Calgary.
+Previous support and commitment involved the past co-chair of REACH (a $300 million medical fundraising initiative), the Calgary Committee to End Homelessness, Calgary Prostate Cancer Centre, Calgary Philharmonic Society, No Ka Oi Ranch Foundation and past chairman of the Calgary Chamber of Commerce.

 In 2005, King received an Alberta Centennial Medal for outstanding contributions to the province of Alberta.
-Other awards include the Queen’s Golden Jubilee Medal for community service and the commemorative medal for the 125th Anniversary of the Confederation of Canada.
+Other awards include the Queen’s Diamond and Golden Jubilee Medals for community service and the commemorative medal for the 125th Anniversary of the Confederation of Canada.
 In 1991, he was honoured as B’Nai Brith Man of the Year.
+King received an honourary doctorate degree from the University of Calgary in 2012 and an honourary degree from Mount Royal University in 2014.

 King is an avid but mediocre golfer and like many other Albertans, shares a passion for horses.
-Most often he stays in the saddle.
-But not always.
-He and his wife, Marilyn, have two daughters and they are proud grandparents to Amanda's twin boys and Jocelin's baby boy.
+Most often he stays in the saddle, but not always.
+He and his wife, Marilyn, have two daughters and they are proud grandparents to Amanda’s twin boys and Jocelin’s son and daughter.

-King also serves as an Alternate Governor of the NHL and President & Chief Executive Officer of the Western Hockey League’s Calgary Hitmen.
+King serves as Alternate Governor of the NHL, Chairman and Governor of the CFL Calgary Stampeders and Governor of the WHL Calgary Hitmen.

 Brian Burke, President of Hockey Operations